APUGames/Game-220-Exercise-3/README.md

 You are tasked with creating User Interface sounds for the menu page and inventory screen of an adventure/survival game.
 These sounds are _non diagetic_, but they should fit the overall theme of the game, which is "outdoor survival".
 The client requested that the sounds "sound organic" and "not electronic".

-An asset list is provided with a list of requested sounds.

 ### Audio asset requirements